winitzki/lamonte-jexer-wikis/no-release-announcements.md

 [xtermwm](https://gitlab.com/klamonte/xtermwm) in 2020 to tell the
 brilliant developer behind [vtm](https://github.com/netxs-group/vtm) to stop what he was doing?
 I _love_ vtm and where it's going!
-I would have been _heartbroken_ to hear that he saw my stuff and gave up.
+I would have been _heartbroken_ to hear that he saw someone else's stuff and gave up.
 I have to imagine that most authors feel the same way.
 There is room for _all_ of us to try to have fun.

-Don't tell people "there is no use".
-There _was_ use for me: when I was programming oceanographic buoys over RS-232 on the raw Linux console, I needed more features in the console, so I wrote them into one of the few ncurses-based terminals out there.
+Don't tell people "there is no imaginable use".
+There _was_ use for
+me: when I was programming oceanographic buoys over RS-232 from the raw Linux console, I needed more features in the console, so I wrote them into one of the few ncurses-based terminals out there.
 (Another is SyncTERM, and it is a really cool BBS client.)
 There was no use for GPUs outside of gaming, and now they are a core part of the global compute infrastucture.
 There is currently little use for [DOOM inside Xterm,](https://gitlab.com/klamonte/xtermdoom) but it is fun, and can help terminal authors find some performance bugs.